ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm904.md

 > LBS-40 battery

-We recommend using +- pin to power DYNAMIXELs other than XL-320.
+We recommend using +- pin to power DYNAMIXEL's other than XL-320.

 ![](/assets/images/parts/controller/opencm904/opencm904_19.png)